-(a) Notwithstanding anything herein to the contrary, to the extent (i) any amount or benefit payable to the Executive pursuant to Sections 4.1, 4.2, 4.3 or 4.4 is treated as non-qualified deferred compensation subject to Section 409A of the Code, (ii) the Company's securities are publicly traded on the date of the Executive's termination of employment, (iii) the Executive is determined by the Company to be a "specified employee" for purposes of Section 409A(a)(2)(B)(i) of the Code, and (iv) the Company determines that delayed commencement of any portion of the amounts payable to Executive pursuant to Sections 4.1, 4.2, 4.3 or 4.4 is required in order to avoid a prohibited distribution under Section 409A(a)(2)(B)(i) of the Code (any such delayed commencement, a "Payment Delay"), then such portion of the Executive's payments and/or benefits described in Sections 4.2, 4.3 or 4.4, as the case may be, shall not be provided to Executive prior to the earlier of (A) the expiration of the six-month period measured from the date of the Executive's date of termination, (B) the date of the Executive's death or (C) such earlier date as is permitted under Section 409A.
+(a) giving timely notice as described above.
+Notwithstanding anything herein to the contrary, in the event that the number of directors to be elected to the extent (i) any amount or benefit payable to the Executive pursuant to Sections 4.1, 4.2, 4.3 or 4.4 is treated as non-qualified deferred compensation subject to Section 409A of the Code, (ii) the Company's securities are publicly traded on the date of the Executive's termination of employment, (iii) the Executive is determined increased and there has been no public announcement made by the Company to be a "specified employee" for purposes of Section 409A(a)(2)(B)(i) of the Code, and (iv) the Company determines that delayed commencement of any portion of the amounts payable to Executive pursuant to Sections 4.1, 4.2, 4.3 or 4.4 is required in order to avoid a prohibited distribution under Section 409A(a)(2)(B)(i) of the Code (any such delayed commencement, a "Payment Delay"), then such portion of the Executive's payments and/or benefits described in Sections 4.2, 4.3 or 4.4, as the case may be, shall not be provided to Executive prior to the earlier of (A) the expiration of the six-month period measured from the date of the Executive's date of termination, (B) the date of the Executive's death or (C) such earlier date as is permitted under Section 409A.
 Upon the expiration of the applicable Code Section 409A(a)(2)(B)(i) deferral period, all payments deferred pursuant to a Payment Delay shall be paid in a lump sum to Executive on the first day following such expiration, and any remaining payments due under Sections 4.1, 4.2, 4.3 or 4.4 shall be paid as otherwise provided herein.